niplav/site/dimension.md

 ![](./img/dimension/umap_plot.png)

-Changing the perplexity to 5 changes the clustering produced by t-SNE — no obvious *clustering*, but it leads to structure being hallucinated, especially the tendency towards identifying a cross-shaped pattern in the data, and imagining outliers where they don't exist.
+Changing the perplexity to 5 (default is 30 for t-SNE) changes the clustering produced — no obvious *clustering*, but it leads to structure being hallucinated, especially the tendency towards identifying a cross-shaped pattern in the data, and imagining outliers where they don't exist.

 	reduced_5=tsne(data, 2, 0, 1000, 5.0)
 	gui(scatter(reduced_5[:,1],reduced_5[:,2], color=:green))